vtereshkov/umka-lang/doc/lang.md

 s, val := "Hello", sin(0.1 * a)
 ```

-A short variable declaration may redeclare variables provided they were originally declared earlier in the same block and at least one of the variables in the left-hand side list is new.
+A short variable declaration may redeclare variables provided they were originally declared earlier in the same block with the same type and at least one of the variables in the left-hand side list is new.
+Redeclaration does not introduce new variables.

 ### Function and method declarations